Skin Cancer Screening

 How does Fotofinder work ?

-lesions.
+Whole body mole mapping is a non-invasive, painless imaging technique used to detect and monitor moles and other skin lesions.
 This technology uses high-resolution digital cameras to capture detailed images of the entire surface of the skin, allowing healthcare professionals to closely examine moles and other skin changes for signs of cancer or other abnormalities.

 The images captured by whole body mole mapping technology are stored in a database and can be compared over time to track any changes in the size, shape, color, or texture of individual moles.
 This allows healthcare professionals to detect potential problems at an early stage, when they are most treatable.